More Common Law materials.

 conditions of society, were allowed as law in these new actions.

-It was the custom for pretors, on entering upon their
+It was the custom for pretors, on entering upon their office, to

-to publish an edict, declaring the principles upon which they intended
+publish an edict, declaring the principles upon which they intended to

-be influenced by the special interests of any particular case.
+influenced by the special interests of any particular case.
 His

 administration would, therefore, be felt as more impartial and just.